-Denis Fine was destined for something—that much is certain in the opening lines of “Prelude to the Abyss” by Daniel David Froid, this week’s New Voices story.
+Denis Fine was destined for something—that much is certain in the opening lines of “Prelude to the Abyss” by Daniel David Froid.
 Equal parts funny and terrifying, Froid’s story profiles the world’s preeminent jingle-maker, Denis Fine, from his humble childhood, to, well, the end.

 As a young man, Denis Fine knew that he would one day do something very great and very terrible.
 This was no show of pride, of overweening and vainglorious ambition.
 No, it appeared to be a matter of fact, because he was told, or shown, and he tended to do as he was told.